ABOUT THE SINGAPORE INTERNATIONAL FILM FESTIVAL (SGIFF)

 This is a full-time position based in Singapore.
 Suitably qualified candidates regardless of nationality and citizenship can apply.
 Only local terms of employment will be offered.
 The company will assist in the application of a work visa, if necessary.

-The Business Development Manager supports the Business Director in generating income for the festival including:
+The Business Development Executive/Manager supports the Business Development Director in generating income for the festival including:

-• Managing relationships with existing and new sponsors and donors, including fulfillment of sponsorship entitlements and deliverables.
+• Establish, manage and grow relationships with existing and new sponsors and donors, including fulfillment of sponsorship entitlements and deliverables in a timely manner.

-• Develop sponsorship presentations and proposals, complete post-event reports and carry out sponsorship-related administrative work.
+• Contribute to the development of sponsorship presentations and proposals annually, complete detailed post-event reports and data analysis, build a strong sponsor/donor database, as well as carry out sponsorship-related administrative work.

-• Take charge of the planning, management and execution of fundraising-related activities.
+• Take charge of the planning, management and execution of fundraising-related activities, such as the SGIFF Benefit Dinner.

-• Contribute to SGIFF membership recruitment drives and carry out any membership-related administrative work.
+• Manage and execute SGIFF membership recruitment drives and carry out any membership-related administrative work.

 • Excellent written and verbal communication skills in English.
 Fluency in other languages a plus.